coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 I introduced a new concept in the code snippet above: boosting.
 Boosting is done using [Query Ranking Expressions (QRE)](https://developers.coveo.com/x/eIGfAQ) which will accept a condition and a modifier.
 The condition is using the same field query syntax used to define the query scope.
 The modifier is an integer which will tell the index by how much this result should be boosted.
 The number can be negative and does not have any limits.
-I recommend setting it between ```-100``` and ```100``` since a larger number will simply override basic relevance.
+I recommend setting it between ``-100`` and ``100`` since a larger number will simply override basic relevance.
 Ranking management is a rich topic which I will not fully cover in this post, but you can read more about it [here](https://onlinehelp.coveo.com/en/ces/7.0/administrator/index_ranking_phases.htm).

 Another great use of contextual clues is using geolocation to return the results closest to the user's location.
 Coveo supports [Query Functions](https://developers.coveo.com/x/XQCq) which allows you to generate a new field at query time based on the result of a mathematical operation.
-Here is an example of a query function to retrieve the distance between to points using the JavaScript [dist function](http://processingjs.org/reference/dist_/):
+Here is an example of a query function to retrieve the distance between to points using the [dist Query Function](https://developers.coveo.com/display/SearchREST/Query+Function#QueryFunction-dist).

 ```js
 // The values are hardcoded; simply replace them with your logic to retrieve the location of the user.